SUMM-AI-Github/202406-backend-coding-challenge/README.md

 ## 🌟 Ready to Begin?

 You're all set to tackle the SUMM AI Backend Coding Challenge!
 Build a robust API that fulfills these requirements and showcases your coding skills.
 Happy coding! 🚀👨‍💻👩‍💻

+## Submission
+Please clone this repository and upload it to a new private repo.
+Implement a well-organized codebase along with a README documenting the setup, key findings, and challenges.
+Add me (@flowni) to the repo for submitting it.
+You have one week to complete the assignment. ⏰